Valmiera: Education

-In the academic year 2019/2020, 1625 children attended preschool educational institutions in Valmiera and 4084 students attended general education institutions.
+In the academic year of 2019 and 2020, 1625 children attended preschool educational institutions in Valmiera and 4084 students attended general education institutions.

 The local government invests significantly into the development of the educational infrastructure.
 More than 50% of Valmiera annual budget is spent on a development of education in the city.

-In Year 2016 Valmiera was included in UNESCO Global Network of Learning Cities (UNESCO GNLC).
+In 2016, Valmiera was included in UNESCO Global Network of Learning Cities (UNESCO GNLC).
 Its aim is to jointly seek for solutions to globalization, urbanization, demographics and other 21st century urban development challenges.